manifold-systems/manifold/docs/docs.md

 String ltime = "It is ${localTime.getHour()}:${localTime.getMinute()}"; // prints "It is 8:39"
 ```

 By default String templates are _disabled_.
-Enable the feature via the `strings` Manifold plugin argument:
+Enable the feature with the `strings` Manifold plugin argument:
 ```
 -Xplugin:Manifold strings
 ```
 The argument enables templates in any String anywhere in your project.

-If you need to turn the feature off in specific
+If you need to turn the feature off in specific areas in your code, you can use the `@DisableStringLiteralTemplates`
-areas in your code, you can use the `@DisableStringLiteralTemplates` annotation to control its use.
-You can annotate a
+annotation to control its use.
+You can annotate a class, method, field, or local variable declaration to turn it on
-class, method, field, or local variable declaration to turn it on or off in that scope:
+or off in that scope:
 ```java
 @DisableStringLiteralTemplates // turns off String templating inside this class public class MyClass